 Results

-Well, the best results were waiting for us after the second iteration of the App — the CTR of the block showed an increase of 47% and 52% for Android and iOS, respectively.
-At the same time, the coverage of the lower blocks did not change and the conversion returned to its original values.
+At the same time, the coverage of the lower blocks did not change, and overall conversion returned to its original values.

-In addition, we slightly improved the process of working with development in the later stages of working on a feature.
-The changelog helped us a lot, which allowed us to keep all developers informed and keep a record of changes to the design.
+In addition, we slightly improved the process of working with development in the later stages of the feature.
+The changelog helped us keep all developers informed and maintain a clear record of design changes.